Roster of our Founding Members 2013

 Created to further the Mission Statement of the Western Dressage Association® of America, through clinics, shows, and events, working with all Michigan clubs, associations and organizations that are interested in adding Western Dressage to their venues.

-Suzanne Morisee, President
+Suzanne Morisse, President

 About Western Dressage